 The Florida legislature has recently considered attempts to create a presumption that equal time sharing on a 50-50 basis in Florida is in the minor’s best interest.
 Another reason why you should immediately consult with an attorney is because venue in a paternity action may be proper in more than one place.
 You need to know well in advance the venue that is most suitable to your case.

 The first person who files is the Petitioner.
 The Petitioner has the choice of “venue” or forum which is very important when there is more than one proper venue.
 For example, the paternity statute governs venue in paternity actions.
 The paternity statute provides that venue is proper in the county in which either the Petitioner or the Respondent resides.
 If both parents reside in different counties then either county is a proper venue.
 This allows a limited opportunity for the Petitioner to select the forum he or she feels is best for their case.
 In the event the minor child does not habitually reside in the county chosen or either of the counties then there may even be other jurisdictional issues that should be considered.

 Contact a Jacksonville Paternity Lawyer Today for Your Free Paternity Consultation

 In these cases consulting with experienced paternity lawyers is critical.
-An attorney who is experienced will make a huge difference not only in the quality of relationship a father would expect to have with his child, but also in a father’s court ordered obligation to pay child support.
+An experienced attorney at The Law Office of A. Sam Jubran, P.A. can make a huge difference not only in the quality of relationship a father would expect to have with his child, but also in a father’s court ordered obligation to pay child support.
 Hire the most experienced attorney you can afford, and consider it an investment in your future.